Gay Umbria: Finding my way

 We all danced, flirted, and tried to talk until I was hoarse and the ringing in my ears was too loud to bear any longer.
 At 3am I called it quits (ma dai! no!) and headed back to my quiet refuge in Bettona.

 So, slap me silly, I’ve discovered that I actually can have fun here.

-One note though: When I saw the photos the had (to my mind) had been maliciously shared on Facebook the next day, I realized that when shooting drag queens, one should refrain from using a flash.
+Note to self after I saw the photos the had posted on Facebook, when shooting drag queens, one should refrain from using a flash.
 It’s kinder and they’ll only thing you’re being malicious.

 For help planning your own gay vacation, contact Michael at firstname.lastname@example.org